PalanSecpw/Win11Patch/README.md

 - Download .patc maker as ISO
 - Download PATCmake.
 - If on Mac, you must install partwizard, a Disk Utility command-line interface.
-- Linux users do not need anything
-- Windows users do not need anything
+- Linux and Windows users do not need anything as they include a command-line partition tool.